skytruong90/Building_a_Security_System-C_Programming/README.md

 This is a very basic security system that could be extended in many ways.
 For example, the program could be modified to store the secret password in a secure database or file, rather than hardcoding it in the source code.
 It could also be extended to include more advanced security features, such as encryption or multi-factor authentication.
 However, this example program demonstrates the basic principles of building a security system using C programming.

 # How To Use:
+To run the C program, you need a C compiler installed on your computer.